Iterative Linear Quadratic Optimization for Nonlinear Control: Differentiable Programming Algorithmic Templates

 From an optimization viewpoint, gradient, Gauss-Newton or Newton oracles are considered as black-boxes.
-Second order methods such as Gauss-Newton or Newton methods are generally considered to be too computationally expensive for optimizing problems in high dimensions because they a priori require solving a linear system at a cubic cost in the dimension of the problem.
+Second order methods such as Gauss-Newton or Newton methods generally require solving a linear system at a cubic cost in the dimension of the problem~\citep[Chapter 4]{nesterov2018lectures}.
 Here, the dimension of the problem in the control variables is $\horizon \dimctrl$, with $\dimctrl$, the dimension of the control variables, usually small (see the numerical examples in Sec.~\ref{sec:exp}), but $\horizon$, the number of time steps, potentially large if, e.g., the discretization time step used to define~\eqref{eq:discrete_ctrl_pb} from a continuous time control problem is small while the original time length of the continuous time control problem is large.
 A cubic cost w.r.t. the number of time steps $\horizon$ is then a priori prohibitive.

 A closer look at the implementation of all the above oracles~\eqref{eq:grad_step},~\eqref{eq:gn_step},~\eqref{eq:newton_step}, shows that they all amount to solving linear quadratic control problems as presented in Lemma~\ref{lem:lin_quad_oracle}.
-Hence they can be solved by a dynamic programming approach detailed in Sec.~\ref{ssec:optim_oracles_implementation} at a cost linear w.r.t. the number of time steps $\horizon$.
+Hence, they can be solved by a dynamic programming approach detailed in Sec.~\ref{ssec:optim_oracles_implementation} at a cost linear w.r.t. the number of time steps $\horizon$.
 As a consequence, if the dimensions $\dimctrl, \dimstate$ of the control and state variables are negligible compared to the horizon $\horizon$, the computational complexities of Gauss-Newton and Newton oracles, detailed in Sec.~\ref{sec:comput_cplxity} are of the same order as the computational complexity of a gradient oracle.
 This observation was done by~\citet{de1988differential, dunn1989efficient} for a Newton step and~\citet{sideris2005efficient} for a Gauss-Newton step. \citet{wright1990solution} also presented how sequential quadratic programming methods can naturally be cast in a similar way.
 Lemma~\ref{lem:lin_quad_oracle} casts all classical optimization oracles in the same formulation, including a gradient oracle.

 The linear quadratic control problems can be solved by different procedures than dynamic programming such as using Riccati-based or parallel implementations as detailed in Appendix~\ref{app:sparse_solvers}~\citep{wright1991partitioned}.
 We focus on their resolution by dynamic programming to cast all algorithms in a common framework.